 Apart from age, there are other factors that affect the cost of premium such as your family’s medical history, lifestyle habits (smoking will increase your premium) and gender (elderly women generally pay a lower premium because statistics show they live longer).

 For many consumers, the question about whether to purchase life insurance will often come down to what they know which is often not enough when it comes to determining the cost of these policies.
-While most people understand that age and health play large roles in how much life insurance will cost, there are other factors as well which includes the following;
+While most people understand that age and health play large roles in how much it will cost, there are other factors as well which includes the following;

-The truth is that there are a considerable number of factors that play into the overall cost of a life insurance policy.
-This means that a person who may be 5, 10 or 20 years older than another person may actually pay less for the same life insurance coverage because of other factors in play.
+The truth is that there are a considerable number of factors that play into the overall cost of a life policy.
+This means that a person who may be 5, 10 or 20 years older than another person may actually pay less for the same life coverage because of other factors in play.

-The most effective way to get cost effective life insurance is to do research and compare the packages being offered.
+The most effective way to get cost effective life policy is to do research and compare the packages being offered.
 As has been shown here, there are a lot of policy options available to choose from and several factors affect the cost of premium.
 The first thing that you should do is consider your present situation and look for an insurance policy that meets your requirements.

-When you’re looking for life insurance, review the policy and be certain the terms fit your needs and you understand them.
+When you’re looking for insurance, review the policy and be certain the terms fit your needs and you understand them.
 Keep in mind the coverage varies according to the company and how they assessed your profile.
 If you have any questions about their policy or don’t understand what’s going on, ask a company representative to explain.